 If you’re planning an upgrade to Lawson v10, here are 5 critical reasons you should implement Lawson Security first.

-- The CHECKLS flag can be triggered (flipped from NO to YES) in 9.01, but is ignored in 10.
+1. The CheckLS flag can be triggered (flipped from no to yes) in 9.01, but is ignored in 10.
 That means in 9.01 the client can utilize the flag in testing to validate security, making it an absolute best practice to implement role-based security in 9.01 prior to upgrading to 10.

-- The use of two user IDs in LAUA is typically to allow management of the EMSS and core user relationship.
+2. The use of two user IDs in LAUA typically allows management of the EMSS and core user relationship.
 This relationship can be redeveloped into one ID in role-based security, using the relationship to the employee identity.

-- In the event that GHR or LTM is in the roadmap for your company’s future, having role-based security in place gives you time to learn Landmark security.
-Landmark security is an Infor delivered product that should not be modified, and must be understood before undertaking a GHR or LTM implementation.
+4. In the event that Global HR or LTM is on the roadmap for your company’s future, having role-based security in place gives you time to learn Landmark security.
+Landmark security is an Infor-delivered product that should not be modified and must be understood before undertaking a GHR or LTM implementation.

-- Federation and security sync should be understood when upgrading to 10, in order to ensure the systems interface correctly.
+5. Federation and security sync should be understood when upgrading to v10 in order to ensure the systems interface correctly.

-As you can tell, implementing role-based security prior to upgrading to version 10 is much more than a best practice — it’s critical for both success and your own sanity.
+As you can tell, implementing role-based security prior to upgrading to Lawson v10 is much more than a best practice.
+It’s critical for both success and your own sanity.